MicrosoftDocs/winrt-api/windows.services.targetedcontent/targetedcontentavailabilitychangedeventargs.md

 # Windows.Services.TargetedContent.TargetedContentAvailabilityChangedEventArgs

 ## -description
-Gets the deferral.
-Required for async handlers.
-The caller is responsible for calling Complete when the event is handled.
+Represents the arguments for the Availability Changed event.
 ## -remarks

 ## -see-also